LawnGnome/c-sdk/examples/README.md

 # C Agent Instrumentation Examples

 The C Agent is an software development kit that allows users to manually instrument applications written in C or C++ for Linux 64-bit operating systems.
-The source code in this `examples` directory provides examples of how to instrument code.
+The source code in the `examples` directory provides examples of how to instrument code.

 All examples in this directory depend on two environment variables.
 These are: